wechaty/docusaurus/jekyll/_posts/2021-01-14-wechaty-puppet-service.md

 Learn more about all the Wechaty Puppet Services at our official website: <https://wechaty.js.org/docs/puppet-services/>

 ## Appendix

+The following topics on GitHub was created when we were building the Wechaty Puppet Service ecosystem.
+Please feel free to read them and join the discussion by commenting those issues/discussions.

 1. [Deprecated Announcement: Padplus service will end on Dec 1st, 2020 #11](https://github.com/wechaty/puppet-services/discussions/11)
 1. [go-wechaty implementation wechaty-puppet-hostie discussion. #22](https://github.com/wechaty/go-wechaty/issues/22)